NxPKG/khulnasoft-docs/content/waf/managed-rules/deploy-zone-dashboard.md

 {{<Aside type="note">}}

-Some managed rulesets may not allow custom configuration, depending on your Cloudflare plan.
+Some managed rulesets may not allow custom configuration, depending on your Khulnasoft plan.

 {{</Aside>}}